johnmarco123/drawing_app/development.md

     # Bugs Fixed:
 + Made resizable line not add multiple dots unless clicked multiple times
 + Fixed scissors bug where it leaves a border around where it cut after cutting
-+ Fix bug where the circles for the movable line tool would be misplaced
++ Fixed bug where the circles for the movable line tool would be misplaced
 + Fixed the canvas being misaligned.
 It didn't not match what is shown on screen
 + Fixed moveable line tool where it would finish showing the red moveable dot.
++ Fixed bug where the button for ellipse tool needs to be clicked twice at the beginning for some reason

+    # Major bugs fixed:
+- Add a way to detect if mouse is actually on the canvas (AND HAVE THIS ONLY STOP FROM DRAWING, this.draw on every tool should still work, but the act of actually drawing must be ignored)

 ===============================================================================

 # MAJOR BUGS TO FIX
-    Lots of issues are stemming from having to have mouse on canvas to activate changes i intentionally made it so the mouse must be on canvas to prevent painting when on an icon painting and updating should maybe be seperate to avoid the issues below:
-    * Add a way to detect if mouse is actually on the canvas (AND HAVE THIS ONLY STOP FROM DRAWING, this.draw on every tool should still work, but the act of actually drawing must be ignored)
-    * Moveable line when changing color whist editing only updates when mouse on canvas
-    * Implament tests where possible
-    * When initially clicking the mirror tool, the line is not shown unless hovering the screen.
-    * Text insert feature exteremely buggy

 # Currently working on:
 * Adding a text feature which allows you to type whatever you want